dangdungcntt/ndditor/README.md

 ## Data Structure

-Each line of text is stored in a gap buffer, that optimizes for the common case of inserting and deleting characters in the middle of a line.
+Each line of text is stored in a gap buffer, which is optimized for the common case of inserting and deleting characters in the middle of a line.

 ## Installation